Houston Birth Injury Attorneys

-- Bruising and Forceps Marks: Sometimes a baby will have bruising on its face or head.
-If forceps or vacuum suction are used during a delivery, they may cause temporary marks, bruising or even lacerations.
-In extreme cases, the use of forceps may cause depressed skull fractures which may need to be repaired through surgery.
+- Bruising & Forceps Marks: If forceps or vacuum suction are used during a delivery, it may cause temporary marks, bruising, or even lacerations.
+In extreme cases, the use of forceps may cause depressed skull fractures that may require surgery.

-- Subconjunctival Hemorrhage: A bleeding beneath the eyes.
-This injury results in the appearance of a bright red band around the iris of one or both of the baby's eyes.
-Caused by broken blood vessels, the condition is harmless and will usually resolve on its own within two weeks.
+- Subconjunctival Hemorrhage: Bleeding beneath the eyes.
+This results in the appearance of a bright red band around the iris of one or both of the baby's eyes.
+Caused by broken blood vessels, the condition is harmless and will usually resolve on its own.

-- Cephalohematoma: Bleeding that occurs between the bone and its fibrous covering; in birth injuries, the affected bone is usually on the baby's head.
-Cephalohematomas usually resolve within a few weeks to a few months, but if the injury is particularly bad the baby may develop jaundice.
+- Cephalohematoma: Bleeding that occurs between the bone and its fibrous covering; the affected bone is usually on the baby's head.
+This usually resolves within a few months, but if the injury is particularly bad, the baby may develop jaundice.

-- Cerebral Palsy: This is a disease that many children are born with.
-Although it does not get worse over time, the symptoms can manifest themselves in different ways, which may appear as if the condition is progressing.
+- Cerebral Palsy: Although this condition does not get worse over time, the symptoms can manifest themselves in different ways, which may appear as if the condition is progressing.
 It is most commonly caused by nerve damage during pregnancy or during a traumatic childbirth.
 There is no cure, but those with cerebral palsy may benefit from lifelong therapy.

 - Brachial Palsy Injuries: The brachial plexus is the group of nerves that control movement of arms and hands.
-Brachial palsy injuries usually result from deliveries where the baby's shoulder gets stuck or caught.
+This usually results from deliveries where the baby's shoulder gets stuck or caught.
 When brachial nerves are injured, the baby is left unable to flex or rotate his or her arms.
-The condition often resolves on its own; where more serious damage has occurred, physical therapy, or surgery may be required.
+The condition often resolves on its own although physical therapy or surgery may be required.